corentinlatimier17/PyEuler2D/README.md

   - **Angles of Attack**:  0° and 1.25°.
 - `main.py`: Main script to modify and adapt the simulation to your specific case.

+# **Dependencies**

+The solver relies on the following Python libraries and built-in modules:

+- **`os`**: Used for file and directory manipulation, including creating directories with `makedirs`.
+- **`time`**: Utilized for performance tracking and timing the computation process.
+- **`matplotlib`**: A plotting library for visualizing results, including flow field contours and convergence plots.
+- **`numpy`**: A fundamental library for numerical computing, used for array manipulation and mathematical operations.

+These dependencies are essential for the solver’s operation and are listed in the `requirements.txt` file for easy installation.